dreamcatcher-tech/network/Inbox/2024-10-10 1638 mocking openai calls.md

 Or set a global flag to compare them and ensure the results are equivalent still.

 Or use pollyjs to do the request recording and replay ?

+## custom mocker

+If we hook the completions logic, we can indicate that we want to build up some mocks based on filename.

+Get the test filename, and the test name, and store the mocks inside this file in a json object.
+List the responses in sequence order.

+? concurrent calls ?
+PID should elminate this completely.

+If there is not a response in the list, then do a real call and store the result.

+Some tests do not need a recorder, they can simply stack some responses ready for the next call.

+Then when there is teardown, the mock is released.
+Error if a mock was set and then its supply was exhausted ?